KurdishBLARK/KurdishSignLanguage/README.md

 # KurdishSignLanguage
-The Dataset for text to Kurdish Sign Language (KSL) translation.
-Currently, the datasets are used to make the Sorani dialect Sign-supported.
-We aim at updating this datasets to leverage them to be used in Kurdish (all dialects) text to Sign translation.
+This dataset is used in translating Kurdish texts to Kurdish Sign Language (KuSL).
+Currently, the dataset is useful in making the texts in the Sorani dialect Sign-supported.
+We aim at updating this dataset to leverage them to be used in Kurdish all dialects) text to Sign translation.

 The data is updated gradually.

-This data is discussed in the paper entitled "Towards Kurdish Text to Sign Translatio" (to appear).
+This data is discussed in a paper entitled "Towards Kurdish Text to Sign Translatio" (to appear).